Music of Cuba: The big band era

-Benny Moré, considered by many as the greatest Cuban singer of all time, was in his heyday in the 1950s.
+Benny Moré, considered by many the greatest Cuban singer of all time, was in his heyday in the 1950s.
 He had an innate musicality and fluid tenor voice, which he colored and phrased with great expressivity.
 Although he could not read music, Moré was a master of all the genres, including son montuno, mambo, guaracha, guajira, cha cha cha, afro, canción, guaguancó, and bolero.
 His orchestra, the Banda Gigante, and his music, was a development – more flexible and fluid in style – of the Perez Prado orchestra, which he sang with in 1949–1950.